This Argentinian Espresso Rubbed Steak recipe features a delicious espresso and spice rub and fresh, homemade chimichurri sauce for a tasty meal.

 - 1/2 cup olive oil

-- Remove the steaks from cold storage and let come to room temperature for 15-30 minutes.
-In a small bowl, mix together the espresso powder, chili powder, garlic powder, oregano and black pepper.
+- Remove the steaks from cold storage and let them come to room temperature for 15-30 minutes.
+In a small bowl, mix together the espresso powder, chili powder, garlic powder, oregano, and black pepper.
 Rub the room-temperature steaks with the spice mixture and set aside for 10-15 minutes.

 - Meanwhile, prepare the Chimichurri sauce.
 In the bowl of a food processor or blender, combine the parsley, cilantro, garlic cloves, dried oregano, red wine vinegar, salt, pepper, and red pepper flakes.
-Measure out the olive oil in a liquids measuring cup.
-Turn the processor blender on, then slowly drizzle in the olive oil until the contents reach a sauce-like mixture.
+Measure out the olive oil in a liquid measuring cup.
+Turn the processor or blender on, then slowly drizzle in the olive oil until the contents reach a sauce-like consistency.
 Set aside to let the flavors mingle.

-- Prepare a medium-high heat grill, or heat a use a grill pan coated with non-stick spray.
-Dust the steaks with the kosher salt, then grill 5-8 minutes per side or until done to your liking.
+- Prepare a medium-high heat grill or heat a grill pan coated with non-stick spray.
+Dust the steaks with the kosher salt, then grill for 5-8 minutes per side or until done to your liking.

-- Cover with foil and let rest for 5-10 minutes before carving crosswise into thick strips.
-Top with Chimichurri sauce.
+- Cover with foil and let rest in a cutting board for 5-10 minutes before carving crosswise into thick strips.
+Spoon and top with Chimichurri sauce.
 You can serve it warm with fluffy and crispy potatoes!